When visiting a new place you take in the sights and sounds, but arguably, more importantly, the smells and tastes.

 Does a sip of hot chocolate bring up any feelings of nostalgia for you?
 If it does you might be interested in on a cold winter’s day there’s a business in town you may want to know about, The Hot Chocolatier.
 They serve an array of various confections, hot drinks, pastries and sandwiches.
 On their shelves you’ll also find thoughfully wrapped creations that would make for an excellent gift for most occassions.
 These gifts can also be purchased online, if you’re crunched for time.

 With two locations, one in St Elmo and the other on Market Street near the Choo Choo.
 The Hot Chocolatier is relatively accessible to most residents and vistors to the area.
+The St Elmo location is perfect for refueling after a Lookout Mountain hike.
 The staff is as warm as their hot chocolate, if you’re looking for a place to go to get out of the house for a bit or even to work they have tablespace and wifi, plus note outdoor seating when the weather is cooperating.

 The Hot Chocolatier has been beloved by the Chattanooga community since their inception in 2008.
 They never experienced this more than in 2024.
 Facing significant hardship due to increased rent and permitting delays during a relocation the owners launched a GoFundMe Campaign and were able to raise more than $19,000 from more than 250 donors.
 With the backing of the community, resilience from the owners, and dedication from their team, The Hot Chocolatier continues to be able serve Chattanooga the creative confections they crave.